olegp/common-node/README.md

 so if you run into problems with it, please post an issue on that project's [issue tracker](https://github.com/laverdet/node-fibers/issues/).

 If you run into any issues along the way, whether related to using this library in your own project or to the documentation, please post your comments on the [issue tracker](https://github.com/olegp/common-node/issues/).

-The issue tracker is also a great place to contribute ideas and find out what needs doing.
+The tracker is also a great place to contribute ideas and find out what needs doing.

 Finally, to find specific issues not listed on the tracker, you can run the following command from inside the `common-node` directory.